AimBrain/AimBrain-iOS-SDK/README.md

 #AimBrain SDK integration

+## Prerequisites

+* XCode 8.3.3 or higher
+* Target of iOS 8 or higher

 ## Adding framework to Xcode project
 In order to integrate the AimBrain iOS SDK it is necessary to follow next steps: